pardahlman/RawRabbit/README.md

 _For implementation info check the [`NackTests`](https://github.com/pardahlman/RawRabbit/blob/master/src/RawRabbit.IntegrationTests/Features/NackingTests.cs)._

 ## Configuration
-With the configuration framework `Microsoft.Framework.Configuration`, we get the ability to structure our configuration in a nice and readable way.
+With the configuration framework `Microsoft.Extensions.Configuration`, we get the ability to structure our configuration in a nice and readable way.
 The `RawRabbit` configuration contains information about brokers to connect to, as well as some default behaviour on queues, exchanges and timeouts.
 Below is a full configuration example. ([read more about configuration here](http://whereslou.com/2014/05/23/asp-net-vnext-moving-parts-iconfiguration/))
 ```js
 {
   "Data": {